Visit the Wyoming Women’s History House to explore how Wyoming led the way in women’s suffrage.

 Sip and Savor Social Hours begin at 4:00 p.m. with doors open for attendees at 3:45.
 Our speakers take the podium at 4:30.

-Seating is first come, first served in the Women’s History House at the present time since there is no cost to attend these special events and we are a very small space for these popular events.
+Seating is first come, first served in the Women’s History House at the present time since there is no cost to attend and we are a small space for these popular events.

 On September 6, 1870, Louisa Gardner Swain made history as the first woman globally to vote with equal rights.